alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 ![](images/epq-6.png)

 1. Scroll to the _All transaction submission modes > Security for request parameters_ section.
-1. Enter a strong plaintext string SHA-OUT passphrase; this will be used when setting up the GOV.UK account credentials.
+1. Enter a strong SHA-OUT passphrase (plain text, not a hash); this will be used when setting up the GOV.UK Pay account credentials.
 1. Leave the _Basic Authentication Credentials_ blank.
 1. Set _Timing of the request_ to _For each offline status change (payment, cancellation, etc.)_
 1. Enter **https://notifications.payments.service.gov.uk/v1/api/notifications/epdq** into the _URL on which the merchant wishes to receive a deferred HTTP request, should the status of a transaction change offline_ field.